Help give tigers lives worth living

 Only cruelty keeps tigers in tourist attractions

-Behind every tiger selfie is a lifetime of suffering.
+Behind every tiger selfie is a lifetime of suffering

 Tiger cubs are ripped from their mothers.
-As they grow they are confined in small cages with concrete floors and subjected to harsh, distressing training regimes.
+As they grow, they are confined in small cages with concrete floors and subjected to harsh, distressing training regimes.
 And they are forced to pose for photos with tourists for hours on end.

 Thailand is a hotspot for tiger tourism.
 These beautiful endangered animals are bred, used and abused for the profit of wildlife entertainment venues and travel companies – and sometimes illegal traders.

-Most tourists don’t know that when they visit entertainment venues they are fuelling the demand for cruel and potentially illegal practices.
+Most tourists don’t know that when they visit entertainment venues, they are fuelling the demand for cruel and potentially illegal practices.

-With your help, World Animal Protection is working with tour operators to stop promoting cruel wildlife attractions, and promote animal friendly tourism instead.
+With your help, World Animal Protection is working with tour operators to stop promoting cruel wildlife attractions and promote animal-friendly tourism instead.
 You can help us educate tourists to say no to venues that allow direct human-tiger interaction like hugs or selfies.
 When the demand ends, so will the abuse.

-$10 could help to educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions
+$10 could help educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions

 World Animal Protection has been protecting animals for over 50 years and we passionately believe that animals matter.
-With your support, we’ll go where animal suffering is most far-reaching and animal cruelty is most severe.
+With your support, we’ll go where animal suffering is most far reaching and animal cruelty is most severe.

-In 2015, 94% of funds raised went towards protecting animals in our four areas of work.
-We can ensure your vital donation is making the biggest impact for animals as possible and is helping achieve lasting change.
+In 2017, 87% of funds raised went towards protecting animals in our four areas of work.
+We strive to ensure your vital donations make the largest impact for animals and help achieve lasting change.

-* These figures are in local currency and taken from the New Zealand 2015 audited accounts.
+* These figures are in local currency and taken from the New Zealand 2017 audited accounts.

-- Programs = 94%
+- Programs = 87%

-- Fundraising = 5%
+- Fundraising = 11%

-- Admin = 1%
+- Admin = 2%